Crypt212/obsidian-vault/Notes/Software Engineering/Rust Language/cargo.md

 $ cd hello_cargo
 ```

-This initialized a rust project and
+This initialised a rust project, it also initialises it as a git repo